$264,573Average Value$158Average Price per Sq Ft80Homes For Sale

 Taking Route 64 to Tulsa

-It takes about 20 minutes to drive to downtown Tulsa from Broken Arrow.
-Many residents work nearby, but others commute to Tulsa regularly.
-Tulsa Transit buses serve Broken Arrow, but there aren’t a lot of stops in the city, so it’s easier to drive.
-When the Broken Arrow Expressway, also known as State Highway 51, crosses into the greater Tulsa region, it turns into Route 64, which leads right into Cherry Street and the downtown districts.
+It takes about 20 minutes to drive to downtown Tulsa.
+Many residents work nearby, but others regularly commute to Tulsa.
+Tulsa Transit buses serve the area, but there aren’t a lot of stops in the city, so it’s easier to drive.
+When the Broken Arrow Expressway, also known as state Highway 51, crosses into the greater Tulsa region, it turns into U.S. Route 64, which leads right into Cherry Street and the downtown districts.

 Rooster Days are something to crow about